 - to be seen, to be heard and to be held." - Dr. Gabor Mate, M.D.

 The solution for both online crisis intervention and sustained support for LGBTQ youth struggling with a mental illness is we must connect with them where they are most comfortable and that is online; moreover, we must do so in a caring, nonjudgmental manner.

-Building a virtual, safe space where youth can log into a password-protected website and interact with their own community who are experiencing the same struggle can not only empower them but also lift others up.
-In such an environment, they may also be more willing to accept not only crisis intervention but also a peer mentors for sustained support.
+Building a virtual safe space where youth can log into a password-protected website and interact with their own community who are experiencing the same struggle can not only empower them but also lift others up.
+In such an environment, they may also be more willing to accept not only crisis intervention but also peer mentors, as well as mental health advocacy assistance, for both caring and life-sustaining support.